S-Axhwin/clignite/README.md

 ---

-**Devtodo** is designed for developers who prefer working in terminal environments, keeping task management fast, lightweight, and integrated with their workflow.
+**cldo** is designed for developers who prefer working in terminal environments, keeping task management fast, lightweight, and integrated with their workflow.

 ```